Scaffold-Based Multi-Objective Drug Candidate Optimization: Results Discussion

-On the other hand, conditional models are limited by the training data, and generated molecules will be less explainable.
+Conditional models are limited by the training data, and generated molecules will be less intuitive.
 While it is beneficial to have control over exact property values, an optimization model can run quicker, show why a given structure was created, and propose molecules in different regions of chemical space according to a starting scaffold.
-According to metrics outlined by Xie et al. \cite{MARS} to compare MARS, molGCT performs similarly but lacks the ability to generate molecules that pass the SwissADME checks for Success Rate.
+According to metrics outlined by Xie et al. \cite{MARS} to compare MARS against other optimization models, molGCT performs similarly but lacks the ability to generate molecules that pass the SwissADME checks for Success Rate.
 In total, ScaMARS has a Diversity (Div) of 84.6\% while molGCT has 85.0\%.
 ScaMARS Success Rate (SR) totals 99.5\% while molGCT totals 52\%.
-The difference in SR is a result of TPSA values of molGCT generated molecules following a normal distribution between -1 and 2, potentially due to insufficient training or the model's inability to balance TPSA with other properties.
+The difference in SR is a result of TPSA values in molGCT molecules following a normal distribution between -1 and 2, potentially due to insufficient training or the model's inability to balance TPSA with other properties.